-Coming of Age Day or Seijin no Hi (成人の日) is an important holiday marking the rite of passage into adulthood for 20-year-olds in Japan.
-From the age of twenty, the Japanese are considered legal adults and can vote, drink and smoke.
+Coming of Age Day in Japan or Seijin no Hi (成人の日) is an important Japanese holiday held annually in January each year marking the rite of passage into adulthood for 20-year-olds.

 The ceremony is traditionally followed by a visit to a shrine.
 Then, with the formalities out of the way, the youngsters usually kick on at after-parties and drinking sessions with friends.

 What is worn on Japanese Coming of Age Day?